 - Flash Stepping an entire starship is the genesis of the "Picard Maneuver" in Star Trek: The Next Generation.
 By applying a very short warp-speed jump, Picard's Stargazer outran its own image, briefly appearing in two places at once.

 - Anybody with Super Speed can do this in Smallville.
 Amazingly, Brainiac was able to get behind Clark and nearly snap his neck.
 Clark didn't notice his approach at all, and since Clark can follow Impulse with his eyes, this means Brainiac is faster than the Flash!

-- Or given that its Braniac just knows how to use it better (the current Flashes rarely use all of the capabilities brought upon through super speed).
+- Or, given that it's Brainiac, he just knows how to use it better (the current Flashes rarely use all of the capabilities of super speed).

 - One of the best examples ever: In Bizarro's debut episode, he chokeslams Clark so hard it leaves a crater.
 He looks into the hole, and then Clark attacks him from behind.

 - In one episode, Zod does this to Oliver, only to find that Oliver's crossbow bolt is tipped with kryptonite.

 - Kamen Rider:

 - Darken Rahl of Legend of the Seeker can do this.

 - He's only shown doing this a total of 2 times.
 Once, when he's first facing Richard (although, he leaves a magical decoy to distract Richard), and once in an alternate timeline when he regains his senses and fights the Sisters of the Dark.
 No other magic-user is shown doing this, though.

 - In The Flash TV series, a villain does this after making himself an exoskeleton that allows him to move as fast as the Flash.
 All the problems of moving at this speed are ignored for this episode (although they are plot points in others), such as needing to process visual information fast enough or preventing your body from literally burning up from the friction.